microsoft/vscode-wiki/Terminal-Issues.md

 Make sure you read over the [common questions section on the website](https://code.visualstudio.com/docs/editor/integrated-terminal#_common-questions).

-### Enabling trace logging

-For some terminal issues it's useful to get trace logs, this can reveal at what point something is failing.
-Follow these steps to get the logs:

-1. Close all VS Code windows
-2. Launch VS Code from the terminal using `code --log trace`
-3. At this point you should reproduce the terminal issue you're having
-4. Run the command "Developer: Open Log File..." (<kbd>F1</kbd> opened command palette) to get an editor containing the logs

-### Enabling escape sequence logging

-For issues where text is misbehaving in the terminal you can enable logging of the data being sent to the emulator from the shell process.
-To enable escape sequence logging run the "Terminal: Toggle Escape Sequence Logging" command from the command palette (<kbd>F1</kbd>), the logs can then be viewed in the devtools console (Help &gt; Toggle Developer Tools).

 ### Long-standing known issues

 Here are some long standing known issues in the terminal: